ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 - insanelymac and its forum members for creating beautiful Clover themes. <br>
 - and the rest of WindowsOnDeck reddit community / discord server!<br>
 - PS I forgot to mention LOUP the author of the OpenAsRoot KDE extension.

-## Upcoming Version (unreleased and no ETA, this is just to track things I have in mind that will be in the next version)
-- implement /etc whitelist once SteamOS 3.6 rolls out to Stable